 Airline companies are now giving more affordable rates and more flexible fares than ever, to encourage people to travel again.
 They will offer you more flight change possibilities than before (even for free).
-Along with that, they offer refund possibilities if your plans change due to the impact of the virus, as well as vouchers for future travel.
-Even bus and train tickets are now offered with many flexible solutions – so don’t hesitate to explore the conditions, and do not be afraid to ask for your rights before buying them.
+Along with that, they offer refund possibilities if your plans change due to the impact of the virus, or vouchers for future travel.
+Even bus and train tickets are offered with many flexible solutions – so don’t hesitate to explore the conditions, and do not be afraid to ask questions before buying them.

 After debunking common travel myths- pack your bags and go, the world awaits you